 Google has shown that it values original, in-depth content.
 If your pages simply reiterate the same ideas found on other websites they are unlikely to rank very high.

-Create fresh original evergreen content around your target keywords.
-Look to approach a topic from a different angle and provide valuable insights that are not present in similar pieces around the web.
+Create fresh, original, evergreen content around your target keywords.
+Look to approach a topic from a different angle and provide valuable insights not present in similar pieces around the web.

 6. Not Enough Backlinks

 Backlinks are a signal of quality and are one of the most important factors in search engine rankings.